-Students graduating with AAS in Human Services will be able to:
+Students graduating with Associate of Science in Human Services will be able to:

-- Apply the skills necessary to assess client’s needs and develop a care plan.
+- Apply the skills and competencies necessary to assess clients' individual needs: develop and implement a plan of action.

-- Demonstrate knowledge of the National Organization for Human Services (NOHS) Standards for Ethical Behavior to their professional work.
+- Demonstrate knowledge of the National Organization for Human Services (NOHS) Standards for Ethical Behavior in their professional work.

-- Apply knowledge to develop community-based human service organizations.
+- Apply knowledge to working in community-based human services organizations.